dragonflyoss/d7y.io/docs/operations/deployment/applications/client.md

 ---
-id: dfdaemon
+id: client
-title: Dfdaemon
+title: Client
+slug: /operations/deployment/applications/client/
 ---

-Dfdaemon is the peer client in P2P network.
-It will be launched by `dfget` command or be running with `dfget daemon`.
+Client is the peer client in P2P network.
+Use `dfdaemon` to start, or `dfget` to download and upload.

 ## Features {#features}